djaquet5/CLD_Kubernetes/README.md

 - How can you update a component? (see "Updating a Deployment" in the deployment documentation)

+  - We can update what image a Deployment is using: ```kubectl --record deployment.apps/nginx-deployment set image deployment.v1.apps/nginx-deployment nginx=nginx:1.16.1```
+    - Here we told the nginx Pod to use image 1.16.1 instead of the image it was using
+  - We can also edit the Deployment and change the image manually by typing ```kubectl edit deployment.v1.apps/nginx-deployment```

 ### Other Deliverables

 - Document any difficulties you faced and how you overcame them.
+  - No particular difficulties
 - Copy the object descriptions into the lab report.
   - Every other Pod/Service are the same as they were previously on Task 2
+  - Otherwise the objects descriptions are in the report under Task 3.2